Mie scattering: Rayleigh approximation (scattering)

 where I_{0} is the light intensity before the interaction with the particle, R is the distance between the particle and the observer, θ is the scattering angle, λ is the wavelength of light under consideration, n is the refractive index of the particle, and d is the diameter of the particle.

-It can be seen from the above equation that Rayleigh scattering is strongly dependent upon the size of the particle and the wavelengths.
+It can be seen from the above equation that Rayleigh scattering is strongly dependent upon the size of the particle and the wavelength.
 The intensity of the Rayleigh scattered radiation increases rapidly as the ratio of particle size to wavelength increases.
 Furthermore, the intensity of Rayleigh scattered radiation is identical in the forward and reverse directions.

 The Rayleigh scattering model breaks down when the particle size becomes larger than around 10% of the wavelength of the incident radiation.
 In the case of particles with dimensions greater than this, Mie's scattering model can be used to find the intensity of the scattered radiation.
 The intensity of Mie scattered radiation is given by the summation of an infinite series of terms rather than by a simple mathematical expression.
 It can be shown, however, that scattering in this range of particle sizes differs from Rayleigh scattering in several respects: it is roughly independent of wavelength and it is larger in the forward direction than in the reverse direction.
 The greater the particle size, the more of the light is scattered in the forward direction.

 The blue colour of the sky results from Rayleigh scattering, as the size of the gas particles in the atmosphere is much smaller than the wavelength of visible light.
 Rayleigh scattering is much greater for blue light than for other colours due to its shorter wavelength.
 As sunlight passes through the atmosphere, its blue component is Rayleigh scattered strongly by atmospheric gases but the longer wavelength (e.g. red/yellow) components are not.
 The sunlight arriving directly from the Sun therefore appears to be slightly yellow, while the light scattered through rest of the sky appears blue.
 During sunrises and sunsets, the effect of Rayleigh scattering on the spectrum of the transmitted light is much greater due to the greater distance the light rays have to travel through the high-density air near the Earth's surface.

 In contrast, the water droplets that make up clouds are of a comparable size to the wavelengths in visible light, and the scattering is described by Mie's model rather than that of Rayleigh.
 Here, all wavelengths of visible light are scattered approximately identically, and the clouds therefore appear to be white or grey.